Moments of the inverse participation ratio for the Laplacian on finite regular graphs: Comparison With Exact Diagonalization Results

 The finite size scaling behavior of the first moment of the IPR can be quantified by explicitly computing the average of the IPR over all non-Perron-Frobenius eigenvectors $\vec{x} \in \mathcal{E}$, and then further averaging this quantity over graph realizations.
 In particular, we define the mode-averaged IPR (first IPR moment) for a given graph to be

-where the \emph{overline} $\overline{(\cdots)}$ now represents an average over the $(n-1)$ eigenvectors in $\mathcal{E}$.
-Fig.~\ref{fig:rraveIPRvsn} depicts the $n$ dependence of Eq.~(\ref{eq:aveIPR}) for all graph degrees considered, where we have averaged over $N_G = 5000$ random regular graphs for $n < 5000$ and $N_G=1000$ graphs for $n \ge 5000$.
+while $\expval{p^{-1}}$ includes an additional average over the graph ensemble.
+Fig.~\ref{fig:rraveIPRvsn} depicts the $n$ dependence of this quantity for all graph degrees considered, where we have averaged over $N_G = 5000$ random regular graphs for $n < 5000$ and $N_G=1000$ graphs for $n \ge 5000$.

 The solid line describes the function $\mu^1_{\ipr} = 3-6/(n+1)$ derived in Eq.~\eqref{eq:mu1IPR} by averaging the IPR polynomial over the subsphere $S(\wp)$.
 There is good agreement for $n > 1000$, seemingly independent of graph degree.
-The error bars are obtained by computing the standard deviation of $\overline{p^{-1}}$ over all graphs in the generated set, with the largest uncertainties occurring for $z=3$.
+The error bars are obtained by computing the standard deviation of ${p^{-1}}$ over all graphs in the generated set, with the largest uncertainties occurring for $z=3$.
 We postpone a discussion of the size and $z$-dependence of graph-to-graph fluctuations until the end of this section.

-We may investigate deviations between $\overline{p^{-1}}$ and $\mu_{\ipr}^1$ by defining a normalized residual
+We may investigate deviations between $\expval{p^{-1}}$ and $\mu_{\ipr}^1$ by defining a normalized residual

 which is plotted in Fig.~\ref{fig:rraveIPRvsz} (left) as a function of $n$ for different values of $z$.